 Coarse language (mild)

-Character's family are involved in the trafficking of illegal substances, including ecstasy, but mostly the non-illegal substance viagra.
+Character's family are involved in the trafficking of legal and illegal substances.

 Loud noise, loud music (possible)